ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### CloudSystem compliance approach

-The CloudSystem will utilise Windows 10 as the endpoint operating system, provided by the Original Equipment Manufacturer (OEM), and then use the Software Updates component of Intune to maintain the latest version of the operating system.
+The CloudSystem will utilise Windows 10 as the endpoint operating system, provided by the Original Equipment Manufacturer (OEM), and then use the Software Updates component of Microsoft Endpoint Manager - Intune (Intune) to maintain the latest version of the operating system.

 The CloudSystem will harden the operating system configuration using a combination of Intune policies to implement ACSC and vendor guidance.
 These Intune policies achieve the results that would traditionally be performed by group policies.
 Local administrator accounts and guest accounts will be disabled and renamed via Intune policy.

 The potential attack surface will be minimised by only including required components and apps, removing and disabling the components that aren’t needed.
 Standard users will be prevented from running all script execution engines.
 The CloudSystem will install applications via Intune and not allow standard users the ability to install applications.